Sections Of This Article

 The HM6 Space Pirate by MB&F embodies a futuristic and unconventional design reminiscent of a spacecraft.
 Its sapphire crystal domes house the hours and minutes, with turbines that regulate the winding system.
 The unusual aspect lies in its intricate and otherworldly appearance, drawing inspiration from science fiction and pushing the boundaries of watch design.

-For other examples of watches from the above two brands, as well as some additional interesting examples, see our blog post section on innovative British watch brands.
+For other examples of watches from the above brand, as well as some additional interesting examples, see our blog post section on innovative British watch brands.

 The Hublot Classic Fusion Takashi Murakami Sapphire Rainbow: